 - Antibiotics: Please start your antibiotics as soon as possible after your procedure.
 Follow the instruction on the box as dispensed by the pharmacist.
 Please complete the course. - If you have any vomiting or diarrhoea associated with either the antibiotics or pain-killers, please cease them immediately. - Blood Thinners: If you have stopped your blood thinners before surgery, you can restart it the day after your procedure.
 Please take your usual dose at your usual times, unless otherwise instructed. - Diabetic Medication: If you have stopped or adjusted your diabetic medications prior to surgery because you were fasting, you can restart it as soon as you have started eating and drinking normally again.
 Please take your usual dose at your usual times.
 Please do not restart it if you are vomiting.

 Your Postoperative Appointment:

-Your follow-up appointment will be with our practice nurse in the dressing clinic Date Time a at Sunnybank Australis Specialist Centre Clinic Everton Park Clinic
+Your follow-up o appointment will be with ou ur practice nurse in the dressing clinic Date Time at bank Australis Specialist Cent n Park Clinic tre Clinic

 Contact Telephone Numbers: